Albert McCarthy

 Infiltrators Hiding in Barrels

 Albert McCarthy recalls an incident that happened when he worked for the security agency.
-Intelligence came in that there were 12 North Korean infiltrators sneaking into South Korea through the Han River hiding in barrels.
-Once caught, the infiltrators were killed that night.
-He also recalls receiving intelligence of a school bus filled with infiltrators heading to kill the South Korean president.
-They also blew up at least two gunboats a week.
+He relates intelligence reported there were twelve North Korean infiltrators sneaking into South Korea through the Han River hiding in barrels.
+He shares once caught, the infiltrators were killed that night.
+He also remembers receiving intelligence of a school bus filled with infiltrators heading to kill the South Korean president and infiltrators blew up at least two gunboats a week while he served.

 Share YouTube: